nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/README.md

 # MCUXpresso SDK : mcux-sdk-middleware-bluetooth-host

 ## Overview
-This repository is for MCUXpresso SDK Bluetooth LE host middleware delivery and it contains the components officially provided in NXP MCUXpresso SDK.
+This repository is for MCUXpresso SDK Bluetooth LE Host middleware delivery and it contains the components officially provided in NXP MCUXpresso SDK.
 This repository is part of the MCUXpresso SDK overall delivery which is composed of several sub-repositories/projects.
 Navigate to the top/parent repository (mcuxsdk-manifests) for the complete delivery of MCUXpresso SDK.

 ## Documentation
 Overall details can be reviewed here: [MCUXpresso SDK Online Documentation](https://mcuxpresso.nxp.com/mcuxsdk/latest/html/introduction/README.html)